 Nick, who was born in Minnesota and moved to Atlanta at age 5, believes in Atlanta’s bright future.
 “My goal is to help build a strong community of Young Republicans, and bring our ideas in compelling ways to the young people of Atlanta.”

-Nick works in the commercial real estate field as part of the team at Commercial Property Professionals, a local real estate firm.
-There, he specializes in intown properties.
+Nick works in the commercial real estate field as part of the team at SK Commercial, a local real estate firm.
+There, he specializes in representing office buildings.
 He currently lives in Buckhead and is very fond of old movies and television shows.
 He enjoys skiing in the winter and relaxing in the sun in summer.

 The Atlanta Young Republicans would like to thank all of the men and women who have given their time and skills to lead this club as President.
 It is their dedication to the AYR that has helped build this club into Georgia’s largest and most active Young Republican organization.